 Every startup, every app, every idea, is HUGE.
 But this potential comes along with hundreds of “What If’s?” – What if we reach 1% of the people in the world?
 What if a celebrity endorses my app?… etc etc etc. Don’t get caught up on this.
-Instead, focus on making your idea/startup/app as lean as possible and get it out to the customers as fast as possible.
+Instead, focus on validating app ideas as lean as possible and get them out to the customers as fast as possible.
 How do we accomplish this?

 Think about the bare minimum your idea needs to become a reality.
 Ignore all the bells and whistles you’ve fallen in love with and get serious about the main problem you are trying to solve.
 If your whole idea depends on one of these extra features, you may need to reconsider your idea.

 A few years ago, we were part of a startup.
 An exciting idea called predictive analytics for social media marketing.
 Still sounds awesome.
 After thousands of hours of development we came to a sad conclusion, we were in love with our solution and it has blinded us to see reality.
 To illustrate this, imagine that we created a new car company based on the fact that our cars would have wifi.
 Nice add-on but people were more interested in driving rather than surfing the web from the comfort of their sedan.

 Let me give you another example.
 A talented entrepreneur hired us to consult on his business and supervise his development team.
 He had a great idea and business model but was stuck on fitting the entire universe into his platform.
 He wanted a CRM, CMS, coupon tracking engine and HR management.
 Not too much?
 He also wanted his platform to replicate MailChimp, Square payments and part of QuickBooks to ensure he would have the upper hand on the competition.
 As you can imagine, building such an application takes more than just a couple months and a large amount of capital.
 It also prevents you from putting a working application in the hand of clients and legitimately testing your business model.